jvogt2306/billman/README.md

 # BillMan

 Billman (Bill Manager) makes it easy for the user to manage invoices.
 With Billman you can capture, save, display and delete invoices.
-Furthermore, the app offers a favorite function to find Documents faster.
+Furthermore, the app offers a favorite function to find documents faster.
 In addition, the user receives a listing of his expenses grouped by day, month and year.

 The project has been realised as part of the course 'Mobile Computing' at Hochschule Ruhr West - University of Applied Sciences by lecturer Michael Schellenbach.